 - Submit the universal Ohio Association of Health Plans form to request prior authorization for outpatient behavioral health services.

-- Submit the Ohio Urine Drug Screen Prior Authorization Form to request prior authorization for urine drug screening for Ohio Medicaid patients with a substance use disorder.
+- Ohio Urine Drug Screening Prior Authorization Form – Submit this form when requesting prior authorization for urine drug screenings

 MyCare and Medicaid Outpatient Hospital Benefit Grid – Use this benefit grid to understand the hospital covered services for behavioral health services.

 MyCare and Medicaid CBHC (Community BH Centers) Benefit Grid – Use this benefit grid to understand the community behavioral health center covered services for behavioral health services.

 MyCare and Medicaid Opioid Treatment Programs (OTP) Benefit Grid– Use this benefit grid to understand the Ohio Department of Medicaid (ODM) and Mental Health and Addiction Services (Ohio MHAS) Opioid Treatment Program (OTP) Medicaid covered services for providers already enrolled as a provider type 95 (community substance use disorder program) with provider specialty 950 AND either licensed by OhioMHAS as a methadone treatment administration program (provider specialty 951) AND/OR certified by the Substance Abuse and Mental Health Services Administration (SAMHSA) as an OTP (provider specialty 953) may request the addition of a provider specialty for methadone administration and/or buprenorphine based medication administration.